 - interest income from certain U.S. and Massachusetts obligations;

-- pension income from Massachusetts and U.S. Government contributory;
+- pension income from employee Massachusetts and U.S. Government contributory plans;

-- pension income from the U.S. military noncontributory;
+- pension income from U.S. military Non-Contributory Pension Plans;

 - social security and Tier I Railroad Retirement benefits; and